KutnerUri/floating-popper/README.md

 ## DOM structure

 For ref handling, the popper renders its own div.
-Beyond that, it’s as minimal as possible.
+Beyond that, it's as minimal as possible.

 ```tsx
 <BasePopper